-In exchange for the monetary and cooperation consideration from Pilgrim's, upon entry of a final judgment approving the Settlement Agreement, Plaintiffs and the Settlement Class will release and discharge Pilgrim's from any and all claims arising out of or relating to "an alleged or actual conspiracy or agreement between Defendants relating to reducing competition for the hiring and retaining of, or to fixing, depressing, restraining, exchanging information about, or otherwise reducing the Compensation paid or provided to, the" Settlement Class.
-Settlement Agreement § II(B)(2).
-This Release covers both claims that were asserted and claims that could have been asserted.
+In exchange for the monetary and cooperation consideration from Peco, upon entry of a final judgment approving the Settlement Agreement, Plaintiffs and the Settlement Class will release and discharge Peco from any and all claims arising out of or relating to "an alleged or actual conspiracy or agreement between Defendants relating to reducing competition for the hiring and retaining of, or to fixing, depressing, restraining, exchanging information about, or otherwise reducing the Compensation paid or provided to", the Settlement Class.
+Farah Decl., Ex.
+B at 11 (section II(B)(2)).
+This release covers both claims that were asserted and claims that could have been asserted.